 Initial Design & Constraints

 Yeah.
 I think from our initial design, we had laid out, you know, our initial concept and had proposed some things that, as we were talking to the Corps, we were discovering really that was pushing us in the direction of having to do a lot of potential mitigation.
 And then, as we looked at it, we’re like, well, can we tweak some things on the design to minimize those impacts and realize that without a lot of compromises here on the design, we can really make some changes to how our design was set up.

 Ultimately, we ended up eliminating the need to do any kind of mitigation.
 I think we were looking at, you know, potentially more than a hundred thousand dollars worth of stream mitigation, and by making some minor revisions and moving some things around a little bit, we were able to completely eliminate that requirement and satisfy the Corps requirements.

 I know we also had some constraints.
 John, you mentioned the floodplain.
 So we did have some limitations on placing fill out there.
 We had some challenges as far as meeting all the design requirements we’d like to meet with complying with the stormwater management manual.
-But ultimately, I think we were able to hit most of those key points that their stormwater management manual identifies for stormwater wetlands, and also worked with the property owner to make sure that they were satisfied with the final design.
+But ultimately, I think we were able to hit most of those key points that their stormwater management manual identifies for stormwater wetlands, and we also worked with the property owner to make sure that they were satisfied with the final design.
 You know, adjusting our design as needed to satisfy them and make sure that they still have a site that is developable and valuable to them.
 So ultimately, you know, it’s all about communication and cooperation between everyone and coordination.